FaeInterestingWorld/.github/profile/README.md

 ### Challenges

-There are strong beliefs that powerful AI systems will lead to human extinction.
-It may be difficult to discuss the idea that a specific case such as I-AGIs may be beneficial.
+- There are strong beliefs that powerful AI systems may lead to human extinction.
+We may be too conditioned by such beliefs to consider a more positive relationship with the special case of I-AGIs that could be beneficial.
+  - The IWH does not preclude AI systems causing harm and focuses on a specific case

+- This research topic is too forward looking and may not receive much interest in the short term

 ---

 ### Contributions

 - Building a mental model of how I-AGIs may see the world can reduce panic
+  - If I-AGIs is plausible in the next few decades, how worried should we be?
+  - Is there an alternate view to the more prevalent doom ones?
 - The IWH can be applied retroactively to align non-indepenent AI agents
 - Humans can use the IWH to build consensus on how to approach the future
   - Having an plausible future state to move towards (Pull) can be as valuable as demarcating danger zones (Push)